Women of Color in the Workplace® Report 2021

 Time: 12:00 PM - 1:30 PM EST

-In this workshop, allies can learn best practices to ensure they are doing their part.
+In this workshop, allies can learn best practices and how they benefit when they support women of color at work.

 Ways We Transform the Workplace